camunda/camunda-bpm-assert/camunda-bpm-assert/README.md

 ## Advanced topics

 <a name="non-default-engine"/>
 #### Using a non-default process engine

+**Available from camunda-bpm-assert version 1.1 onwards**

-In case you want to test with a process engine, which is not the default engine, you can bind a specific process engine to your testing thread by means of the following initialisation code.
+In case you want to test with a process engine, which is neither the default engine, nor the only one ramped up, you can bind a specific process engine to your testing thread by means of the following initialisation code.
 This makes the assertions aware of your process engine, e.g.:

 ```java
    @Before